 One way to avoid entangling ourselves in the affairs of everyday life is to

-remain single, thus simplifying our lives and reducing our need for money,
+remain single, thus simplifying our lives and reducing our need to

 meet.
 People feel the need to get married, though, and the Bible does not